oblador/react-native-keychain/README.md

 ### `resetInternetCredentials(server, [{}])`

 Will remove the server/username/password combination from the secure storage.
+Method accept `options` object instance but ignores all it values for now.
+Its reserved for future functionality.

 ### `requestSharedWebCredentials()` (iOS only)